Robaire/MAPLE/maple/data/notes.md

 Extra Data
 - [ ] Control Inputs (velocity, rotation)

+## 2. Playback Module
-## 2. A generator that takes a path to an archive and returns a configured mock_agent and a utility to either iterate over the input data or jump to specific frames of interest.
+A generator that takes a path to an archive and returns a configured mock_agent and a utility to either iterate over the input data or jump to specific frames of interest.
 It will have to update the mock_agent as the frames change

 ```
 Data Format